OpenChrom/openchrom/CONTRIBUTING.md

 ## Asking Questions

 Have a question?
-Rather than opening an issue, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/openchrom) using the tag `openchrom`.
+Rather than opening an issue, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/openchrom) using the tag `openchrom` or use [GitHub Discussions](https://github.com/OpenChrom/openchrom/discussions).

-We will be happy to aswer your questions which will serve as a resource to others searching for help.
+We will be happy to answer your questions which will serve as a resource to others searching for help.

 ## Writing Code